-Plants other than wild blueberry in your fields are considered weeds because they compete with wild blueberry for sunlight, water, and nutrients.
+Plants other than wild blueberries in your fields are considered weeds because they compete with wild blueberries for sunlight, water, and nutrients.
 However, there are some weeds that provide important ecosystem services such as pollinator habitat and erosion management.
 The first two steps of wild blueberry weed management are to identify what types of weeds are present and to take a soil sample to determine the pH of the soil.

-Questions about Weed Presence in Wild Blueberry?
+Questions About Weed Presence in Wild Blueberry?

-Information in this publication is provided purely for educational purposes.
-No responsibility is assumed for any problems associated with the use of products or services mentioned.
+Information in these publications are provided purely for educational purposes.
+No responsibility is assumed for any problems associated with the use of the products or services mentioned.
 No endorsement of products or companies is intended, nor is criticism of unnamed products or companies implied.

 Call 800.287.0274 (in Maine), or 207.581.3188, for information on publications and program offerings from University of Maine Cooperative Extension, or visit extension.umaine.edu.

-The University of Maine is an EEO/AA employer, and does not discriminate on the grounds of race, color, religion, sex, sexual orientation, transgender status, gender expression, national origin, citizenship status, age, disability, genetic information or veteran’s status in employment, education, and all other programs and activities.
-The following person has been designated to handle inquiries regarding non-discrimination policies: Director of Equal Opportunity, 101 North Stevens Hall, University of Maine, Orono, ME 04469-5754, 207.581.1226, TTY 711 (Maine Relay System).
+In complying with the letter and spirit of applicable laws and pursuing its own goals of diversity, the University of Maine System does not discriminate on the grounds of race, color, religion, sex, sexual orientation, transgender status, gender, gender identity or expression, ethnicity, national origin, citizenship status, familial status, ancestry, age, disability physical or mental, genetic information, or veterans or military status in employment, education, and all other programs and activities.
+The University provides reasonable accommodations to qualified individuals with disabilities upon request.
+The following person has been designated to handle inquiries regarding non-discrimination policies: Director of Equal Opportunity, 101 Boudreau Hall, University of Maine, Orono, ME 04469-5754, 207.581.1226, TTY 711 (Maine Relay System).